chaaz/versio/docs/usage.md

 each project version.

-A project is said to _cover_ a git commit if that commit has a file change matching any glob pattern of the project's "covers" key.
+A project is said to _cover_ a git commit if that commit has a file change matching any glob pattern of the project's "includes" key.
 The _size_ of a commit is determined by the type of its [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) message, as it maps to the "sizes" property in the Versio config.